-Based on the 2005 comedy film about a son who reluctantly inherits his father’s shoe factory, Tony Award-winning musical Kinky Boots receives its West End premiere at the Adelphi Theatre.
+Based on the 2005 comedy film about a son who reluctantly inherits his father’s shoe factory, Tony and Olivier Award-winning musical Kinky Boots struts its spectacular stuff at the Adelphi Theatre.

 Big-hearted and high-spirited, the musical tells the true story of Charlie Price, the new owner of his late father’s Northampton shoe factory.
 Trying to live up to his father’s legacy and save the family business from bankruptcy, Charlie finds inspiration in the form of Lola, an entertainer in need of some sturdy stilettos.

 As they work to turn the factory around, this unlikely pair finds that they have more in common than they ever dreamed possible… and discovers that when you change your mind, you can change the world.

 The production features a book by four-time Tony Award winner Harvey Fierstein, music and lyrics by pop icon Cyndi Lauper and direction by Jerry Mitchell, whose credits include Dirty Rotten Scoundrels The Musical, Hairspray and Legally Blonde The Musical.
 Its beloved status in the West End was consolidated in its Best New Musical victory at the 2016 Olivier Awards ceremony, proving that sometimes the best way to fit in... is to stand out!